Have you been thinking about a bright, white smile lately? We also offer teeth whitening treatments.

 How are teeth whitened?

 The active ingredient used is hydrogen or carbamide peroxide.
-The solution breaks up dark molecules found inside the enamel.
+This solution breaks up dark molecules found inside the enamel.

 The concentration of peroxide varies depending on the treatment.
 The higher the content of active agents, the shorter the exposure—and vice versa.